petertseng/adventofcode-rb-2020/README.md

 * Day 08 (Handheld Halting): Construct set of instructions that halt, then look for an instruction that can flip such that you land in that set.
 * Day 11 (Seating System): Use reasoning about seats that must permanently remain empty or occupied.
 * Day 12 (Rain Risk): Fun way to reduce code duplication between the two parts (the two parts each have a movable object and a turnable object).
+* Day 13 (Shuttle Search): Supports bus intervals that are not pairwise coprime.

 # Takeaways